CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

         #)	Localize either a condition of the timefrequency analysis or the timelock analysis.
         #)	Display results overlaid on to the subject's head.

-    Extra task in case you want to do a more challanging task
+    Extra task in case you want to do a more challenging task

         #)	Load the MRI file and coregister the anatomy to the functional data (either to the timelock-analysis or the timefrequency analysis).
         #)	Create a head model for the subject's MRI